farazokc/resume.github.io/content/authors/admin/_index.md

     url: https://www.nu.edu.pk/

 # Short bio (displayed in user profile at end of posts)
-bio: Currently experimenting with multiple things, trying to find my research interests 😵
+bio: Currently experimenting with different research branches, finding one that fits my interests 😵

 # Interests to show in About widget
 interests: